 Filing a motion to modify — alternatively, a child custody visitation modification can be obtained through the courts by filing a motion demonstrating a substantial change in circumstances.

 For a child custody arrangement to be modified, circumstances must be substantially changed.
 The phrase “substantial change in circumstances,” is a significant factor in determining if a child custody modification is appropriate.
 Examples of qualifying changes can include:

 - Major relocation

-- Major change in vocation or hours
+- A major change in vocation or hours

 In the blog posts, Child custody modifications and how to seek them: Part I

-Retaining a highly qualified child custody lawyer can help properly position you for a child visitation modification or child custody modification.
+Retaining a highly qualified child custody lawyer at Stange Law Firm, PC can help properly position you for a child visitation or custody modification.
 You can contact us online